The day we were almost all backdoored

 Cybersecurity

-I woke up, check the phone and noticed an unusual amount of messages in the group chat, especially for a Saturday morning.
+I woke up, checked my phone and noticed an unusual amount of messages in the group chat—especially for a Saturday morning.

-Having a look it was a tweakers article about a xz library being potentially backdoored.
+Taking a look, it was a tweakers article about a xz library being potentially backdoored.

-It is not uncommon to hear headlines about library X being potentially backdoorable
+It's not uncommon to hear headlines about some library being potentially vulnerable.

-Usually it is just an insanely skilled researcher finding an obscure memory glitch somewhere in a widespread program that could potentialy be weaponized… with lot of ifs and a shitload of work, like Spectre and Meltdown or the more recent Apple M-series chip vulnerability
+Usually it's just an insanely skilled researcher finding an obscure memory glitch in a widespread program that could potentially be weaponized—with lots of ifs and a ton of work—like Spectre and Meltdown or the more recent Apple M-series chip vulnerability.

-I was still curios, so in the end I just went back to the phone, opened the article and wow, things were immediately looking weird.
+Anyways I still had a weird feeling of things not adding up, so I went back to my phone, opened the article and—wow—things were immediately looking weird.

 What happened ?